taurushq-io/TERC-20/README.md

 - At deployment, the issuer can set the name, symbol and decimals.

 - Once deployed, it is no longer possible to modify these values except via an upgrade in the case of the proxy.

-**Details**

-- The smart contract uses the library OpenZeppepelin, the solidity version 0.8.27 and an access control.

-- Code is written with Foundry. with several tests to check that everything is good.

 ## Schema